Essential dimension of group schemes over a local scheme: Essential dimension over a discrete valuation ring

-\begin{lemm} Any flat group scheme over a noetherian integral scheme $T$ has essential dimension strictly bigger than zero if one of its fibers is non-smooth or not connected. \end{lemm} \begin{proof} By Corollary \ref{coro: ed and base change} we have that the essential dimension over $T$ is bigger than over any fiber.
-So we can conclude by \cite[Theorem 1.1]{TV}, for the non-smooth case.
-Moreover in the proof of \cite[Proposition 4.3]{TV}, has been proved that a group scheme (necessarily smooth) with essential dimension zero is connected.
+\begin{lemm} Any group scheme over a noetherian integral scheme $T$ has essential dimension greater than zero if one of its fibers is non-smooth or not connected. \end{lemm} \begin{proof} By \reftext{Corollary~\ref{coro:edandbasechange}} we have that the essential dimension over $T$ is greater than or equal to the essential dimension over any fiber.
+So we can conclude by \cite[Theorem~1.2]{TV}, for the non-smooth case.
+Moreover in the proof of \cite[Proposition~4.3]{TV}, has been proved that a group scheme over a field with essential dimension zero (so necessarily smooth) is connected.
 So we are done. \end{proof}

 \begin{lemm} Let us suppose that $K$ has characteristic $p>0$.
-Any model (not necessarily finite) of a finite closed subgroup scheme of $\GG_{a,K}$ of order $p$ is isomorphic as $S$-group scheme to a closed subgroup scheme of $\GG_{a,R}$. \end{lemm} \begin{proof} If models are finite this follows from more general statements about classification of group schemes, like \cite{OT} (if $S$ is complete) or \cite[Proposition 2.2]{DeJ}.
-The lemma works however also for quasi-finite models.
+Any model (not necessarily finite) of a finite closed subgroup scheme of $\mathbb{G} _{a,K}$ of order $p$ is isomorphic as $S$-group scheme to a closed subgroup scheme of $\mathbb{G}_{a,R}$. \end{lemm} \begin{proof} If models are finite this follows from more general statements about classification of group schemes, like \cite{OT} (if $S$ is complete) or \cite[Proposition 2.2]{DeJ}. \reftext{Lemma~\ref{lemm:modelssubgroupsGa}} works however also for quasi-finite models.
 We give here a direct proof.
-Let $G$ be a model of a finite subgroup scheme of $\GG_{a,K}$.
-Then there exist $x\in K[G]$ such that $\Delta(x)=x\otimes 1+1\otimes x$, where $\Delta$ is the comultiplication.
+Let $G$ be a model of a finite subgroup scheme of $\mathbb{G}_{a,K}$.
+Then there exists $x\in K[G]$ such that $\Delta (x)=x\otimes 1+1 \otimes x$, where $\Delta $ is the comultiplication.
 Then there exists $a\in R$ such that $ax\in R[G]$.
-Since $\Delta(ax)=ax\otimes 1+1\otimes ax$ the element $ax$ gives a morphism $G\to \GG_{a,R}$.
+Since $\Delta (ax)=ax\otimes 1+1 \otimes ax$ the element $ax$ gives a morphism $G\to \mathbb{G}_{a,R}$.
 Take the image of this morphism on the generic fiber and consider the schematic closure $G'$, which is flat over $R$.
 So the induced morphism $G\to G'$ is a model map, i.e. it is an isomorphism on the generic fiber.
-Therefore, by \cite[Theorem 1.4]{WW}, it is a composition of N\'eron blow-ups (also called dilatations).
+Therefore, by \cite[Theorem 1.4]{WW}, it is a composition of N\'{e}ron blow-ups (also called dilatations).
 Since $G$ has order $p$, any blow-up is done over the trivial subgroup of the special fiber.
-Now, since $G'\In \GG_{a,R}$, the first blow-up is contained, by \cite[Proposition 2, \S 3.2]{BLR}, in the blow up of $\GG_{a,R}$ in the trivial subgroup scheme of the special fiber.
-But, by the proof of \cite[Theorem 2.2]{WW}, this is isomorphic to $\GG_{a,R}$.
-Now continuing this process we have that $G$ is isomorphic to a subgroup scheme of $\GG_{a,R}$.
+Now, since $G'\subseteq \mathbb{G}_{a,R}$, the first blow-up is contained, by \cite[Proposition~2, \S 3.2]{BLR}, in the blow up of $\mathbb{G}_{a,R}$ in the trivial subgroup scheme of the special fiber.
+But, by the proof of \cite[Theorem 2.2]{WW}, this is isomorphic to $\mathbb{G}_{a,R}$.
+Now continuing this process we have that $G$ is isomorphic to a subgroup scheme of $\mathbb{G}_{a,R}$. \end{proof}